zaplatynski/zaplatynski.github.io/index.md

 # Welcome!

-This FirstSpirit module is meant to be a personal study project and a small help at a time where a logging feature was missing.
+This is a collection of small OpenSource projects related with my work as software developer.

 ## FirstSpirit Maven Package Type